The Umbrella (film)

 The Umbrella is a 1933 British comedy film directed by Redd Davis and starring Kay Hammond, Harold French and Victor Stanley.
-It was made as a quota quickie at Twickenham Studios.
+It was written by H. Fowler Mear based on the novel by Laurence Meynell, and was made as a quota quickie at Twickenham Studios.

 Premise

 After being released from prison, two incompetent crooks allow the umbrella with their stolen valuables stashed away in it to be carried off by someone else.
 A series of confusions ensue as they desperately try to recover the missing umbrella.